 GRAPH DOWNLOADS: The graph's EXPORT button on the green or blue toolbar to download data for that graph in an Excel or PDF format.
 It only includes data for that specific graph and all the filters and groups you have set.
 It does not include statewide data.

-DOWNLOAD FILES: This button takes you to the webpage for whole topic and statewide downloads.
+DOWNLOAD FILES: This button takes you to the webpage forstatewide downloads by topic.
 It is NOT specific to any one graph and its filters.

 |Q7.||How can I get a statewide download file of all data?|

 The Data Files button located under the grey filter pane (or go here: http://wise.dpi.wi.gov/wisedash_downloadfiles).
 The statewide download files are published in a compressed (.zip) file which contains the raw data in a comma-separated values (CSV) structure.
 These types of files are typically used for research and power user analysis.

 |Q8.||How do I download a graph and the corresponding data table to my computer?|

 |A.||The graph's EXPORT button on the green or blue toolbar to download data for a that graph in an Excel or PDF format.
 It only includes data for that specific graph and all the filters and groups you have set.
 It does not include statewide data.|

 |Q9.||How I can print out a graph with the data table and filter settings?|